Nuclear Power in Brazil

 - Four more large reactors are proposed to come on line in the 2020s.

 The high dependence on hydro gives rise to some climatic vulnerability which is driving policy to diminish dependence on it.
-A major drought in 2001 led to acute shortage of power.
-Despite this, in February 2010 the government approved $9.3 billion investment in the new 11.2 GWe Belo Monte hydro scheme, which will flood 500 sq km of the Amazon basin and supply about 11% of the country's electricity.
+A major drought in 2001 led to acute shortage of power, and that in early 2015 is shaping up to be worse, with urban water also limited.
+In February 2010 the government approved $9.3 billion investment in the new 11.2 GWe Belo Monte hydro scheme, which will flood 500 sq km of the Amazon basin and supply about 11% of the country's electricity.
 However the scope for further hydro-electric development is perceived to be limited.

 About 40% of Brazil's electricity is produced by the national Eletrobrás Systema.
 About 20% of electricity is from state-owned utilities, and the rest is from privately-owned companies.
 No private investment in nuclear power is allowed, though this is under review.

 Nuclear industry development in Brazil

 Brazil began developing nuclear technology in 1951 under the newly-established National Research Council, but accelerated this under a military regime from 1964 to 1985.
 In 1970, the government decided to seek bids for an initial nuclear plant.
 The turnkey contract for Angra 1 was awarded to Westinghouse, and construction started in 1971 at a coastal site between Rio de Janeiro and São Paulo.
-This is now the Central Nuclear Almirante Álvaro Alberto complex in Rio de Janeiro state, 130 km west of Rio.
+This is now the Central Nuclear Almirante Álvaro Alberto (CNAAA) power plant complex in Rio de Janeiro state, 130 km west of Rio.

 In 1975, the government adopted a policy to become fully self-sufficient in nuclear technology and signed an agreement with West Germany for the supply of eight 1300 MWe nuclear units over 15 years.
 The first two (Angra 2 and 3) were to be built immediately, with equipment from Kraftwerk Union (KWU)b.
 The rest were to have 90% Brazilian content under the technology transfer agreement.
 To effect this, a state-owned company Empresas Nucleares Brasileiras S.A.
 (Nuclebrás) was set up with a number of subsidiaries focused on particular aspects of engineering and the nuclear fuel cycle.